HealthStart-Monstralia/Monstralia/README.md

 # If you would like to contribute
 All current development is on the 'unity' branch and the 'master' branch is for finalized changes.

-Setup:
+## Setup:
-*Clone the repo to your local machine
+* Clone the repo to your local machine
-*Download the Unity game engine from https://unity3d.com
+* Download the Unity game engine from https://unity3d.com
+* Go to your clone of the repo then /Assets/Scenes and click on any of the .unity files
+* Unity should open